Release Date: June 1991

 This is really a matter of subjectivity, because each of the twelve characters was just as realistic and as satisfying to play with as the next.
 Whether you were a Hulkamaniac or a little Warrior, you were guaranteed to have just as much fun, and if you chose to play the game’s tag mode you could play as both.
 My personal favourite was Jake the Snake because his signature DDT looked and felt so real, although if I were to choose based on an entire move set it would be a toss-up between Earthquake and The Million Dollar Man, with Mr Perfect coming in at a close 2nd.

-While my favourite signature move was the DDT, my favourite standard move was a toss-up between Earthquake’s devastating powerslam and The Million Dollar Man’s falling fist drop, while tagging in for a double team was always something of a novelty that you couldn’t find anywhere else.
+Though my favourite signature move was the DDT, my favourite standard move was a toss-up between Earthquake’s devastating powerslam and The Million Dollar Man’s falling fist drop, while tagging in for a double team was always something of a novelty that you couldn’t find anywhere else.